Gadis Arivia: Biography

-Arivia teaches contemporary philosophy and feminist theory at the Faculty of Humanities at the University of Indonesia until 2017.
+Arivia taught contemporary philosophy and feminist theory at the Faculty of Humanities at the University of Indonesia until 2017.
 In 2018 she joined Montgomery College, Takoma Park, Silver Spring, Maryland as an adjunct professor in sociology and sociology of gender.
 She is married to Richard Pollard, with whom she has two children, Anisa Joyce Pollard and Benjamin Arif Pollard.
 She currently lives in Bethesda, Maryland.